094459/newsletter-oss-projects/README.md

 **aws-scps-for-sandbox-and-training-accounts**

 [aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
 The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)

+**aws-sdk-python**

+[aws-sdk-python](https://aws-oss.beachgeek.co.uk/4da) is a repo that contains **experimental async clients for the AWS SDK for Python**.
+These new clients will allow you to interact with select AWS services that can best utilise Python's async functionality.
+Unlike Boto3, these clients are distributed per-service, leaving you the option to pick what fits your needs.
+Please note that this new project is in early development and will be seeing rapid iteration over the coming months.
+This may mean instability in both public interfaces and general behaviours.
+Until the project releases version 1.0.0, breaking changes may occur between minor versions of the SDK.
+We'd strongly advise strict pinning to a version of the SDK for any non-experimental use cases.(#210)

 **awsesh**